dapr/proposals/20240921-CIRS-release-process.md

 Repositories will have their workflows updated to include add commit statuses on each commit reference where applicable e.g. release and main branches.
-The commit reference is used to validate that it has passed the required tests and suitable for release.
+The commit reference is used to validate that it has passed the required tests and is suitable for release.
 This also reduces the burden of running extraneous jobs at release time.

 #### Commit statuses

-Release branches going forwards for each repository should only be defined as `release-X.YY`
+Release branches going forward for each repository should only be defined as `release-X.YY`

 Runs will be triggered daily against all repositories using the latest commit